Jadecky/Printer_Mods/Micron+/MDC/readme.md

 ## Drill Guides

-You should use a 1mm pilot drill initially, then move up to a 3mm drill bit.
-Drill slowly without too much pressure and ensure you have a solid base such as a piece of wood.
+You should use a 1mm/1.5mm pilot drill initially, then move up to a 3mm drill bit.

+Drill slowly without too much pressure, let the drill bit do the work, and ensure you have a solid base such as a piece of wood.
 This should prevent cracking your panel.

 The drill guides are marked with which corner they should be placed.
 They go in the same orientation as the hinges, so facing you when looking at the front.